LiamKrenn/beltmatic/README.md

 # Beltmatic Calculator
 A simple calculator for Beltmatic.
-Based on https://info.otypes.de/beltmatic/, added a few improvements to drastically increase performance.
+Based on https://info.otypes.de/beltmatic/, rewritten to use A* and added a few improvements to drastically increase performance.